 q) Dogs

-Dogs may not be brought onto the course by Members on competition days during play of that competition. (except assistance dogs)
+Dogs may not be brought onto the course by Members on competition days during the play of that competition (except assistance dogs).

-A competition is as defined by the Captain's Committee and shall include any Club or Open stroke play or team Competition.
-This rule refers in general to competitions which are scheduled for at least half of a full day.
+A competition is as defined by the Captain's Committee and shall include any Club or Open stroke play or team competition.
+This rule generally applies to competitions scheduled for at least half of a full day.

 Dogs must be kept under strict control at all times by the relevant Member, who is responsible for removing any excrement caused by the dog from the Club premises.